Casey Hensley: Life and career

 Hensley was born in Los Gatos, California, United States, before relocating with her family to San Diego.
 Hensley grew up listening to Etta James, Aretha Franklin, Ella Fitzgerald, Janis Joplin, Otis Redding, Ray Charles, The Allman Brothers, Led Zeppelin, The Temptations and Freddie Mercury among others.
 She first performed on stage at the age of five.
 Hensley recalled "It was funny, I was up on stage and my parents said, 'Ok, make sure you move when you're on stage.'
 And there's a video of me just swaying back and forth... making the crowd seasick".
 By the age of eight, Hensley had recorded her self-penned song, "I Wish".
 Around this time, the family moved to Huntington Beach, California, and Hensley got involved in acting for around five years.
 She performed in independent films and undertook Disney shows.

-Hensley later did some movie trailer and film studio work, starting to utilise her background in music and acting.
+Hensley later did some movie trailer and film studio work, starting to use her background in music and acting.
 Hensley formed and fronted a band called Chasing Norman, before deciding in her early twenties to branch out as a solo performer.

 Hensley met Candye Kane in 2009, and through her connected with Kane's former husband, Thomas Yearsley, the bassist in the Paladins.
 He owned a recording studio and needed backing singers for one of his songs, and Hensley and Kane sang together on the recording.
 Becoming based in San Diego again, Hensley started to find potential bandmates when attending blues jams in the region.
-Coincidentally she met the drummer Evan Caleb Yearsley, the son of Thomas Yearsley and Candye Kane, and Hensley stated "I couldn't believe how the blues community just accepted me with open arms".
+Hensley stated "I couldn't believe how the blues community just accepted me with open arms".
 Through the same jamming route they found the guitarist Laura Chavez, building a band around them and started playing gigs, playing a mixture of Hensley penned tracks interspersed with covers of blues standards.
 Chavez had started playing professionally at the age of 14, and in 2013 played guitar on and co-produced Kane's final studio album, Coming Out Swingin.
 Hensley also sang at several shows that celebrated Kane's life, after Kane died from pancreatic cancer in May that year.